qpdf/qpdf/manual/cli.rst

    --encrypt user-password owner-password key-length [options] --

-   Either or both of user-password and owner-password may be empty strings. key-length may be 40, 128, or 256.
+   Either or both of user-password and owner-password may be empty strings, though setting either to the empty string enables the file to be opened and decrpyted without a password. key-length may be 40, 128, or 256.
 Encryption options are terminated by "--" by itself.

    40-bit encryption is insecure, as is 128-bit encryption without AES.
 Use 256-bit encryption unless you have a specific reason to